Springerle/dh-virtualenv-mold/README.md

 generated files are added, that you don't want to have in your repository.

-Note that you need to install the usual Debian development tools and `dh-virtualenv` (at least version 0.8, unreleased at the time of this writing), before you can actually build the DEB package.
+Note that you need to install the usual Debian development tools and `dh-virtualenv` (at least version 0.8), before you can actually build the DEB package.
 These incantations will perform that for you:

 ```sh
 sudo apt-get install build-essential debhelper devscripts equivs